-Given the picture theory of ideas, we do have some psychological capacities to alter the ideas of sensation, and to create new ones.
+Given the representational theory of ideas, which Hume shares with Locke and Berkeley, we do have some psychological capacities to alter the ideas of sensation and to create new ones.

 We can combine parts of our ideas, as when we think of a centaur.